Naviden/AI-and-Big-Data-Course/02_Data.md

 ## 2. Types of Data

 Understanding the types of data used in AI is essential for choosing the right algorithms and preprocessing techniques.
+We can divided data at least from two different aspects:

+## Data types by their structure:
 ### 2.1 Structured Data
 - **Definition:** Data that is organized in a predefined manner, often in tabular form (e.g., spreadsheets, SQL databases).
   - **Examples:** Customer records, financial transactions, sensor readings.

 ### 2.2 Unstructured Data
 - **Definition:** Data that does not have a predefined structure and is often more complex to analyze.
   - **Examples:** Text documents, images, audio, and video files.

 ### 2.3 Semi-Structured Data
 - **Definition:** Data that does not conform to a rigid structure but has some organizational properties (e.g., JSON, XML files).
   - **Examples:** Emails, logs, and HTML documents.

----
+## Data types by their nature:
 ### 2.4 Record Data
 - **Definition:** Record data is data where each record (or row) represents an individual entity or transaction.
 - **Transaction or Market-Based Data:**